JohnDuprey/CWCAutomateDiagnostics/README.md

 ## Setup
 1. In the settings, modify the PathToLTPoSh to a URL that you trust or one that is configured to bypass content filters
-2. Additionally, find the Guid for the Control extension (manual one is listed above, cloud should be 26a42e0d-6233-4a66-9575-6e05a248cd26 once it's added to the marketplace)
+2. Additionally, find the Guid for the Control extension (manual one is listed above, cloud is 26a42e0d-6233-4a66-9575-6e05a248cd26)
 3. Build the URL with the extension Guid and add that to the settings to avoid calling the script from GitHub. (e.g https://control_url:port/App_Extensions/<extension_guid>/AutomateDiagnostics.ps1)

 ## Usage